NelsonZeng25/TierList/README.md

 * Categories page
 * Implement forget password? in Login
 * Allow users to change password
+* Make the HTML title change with different pages
 ## Motivation
 This was one of my project ideas I was planning to do in summer.
 However, with all this free time I got because of the pandemic, I've decided to dedicate all my time on this project rather than doing nothing.